bigtoga/Examples/DSci - Python/Pandas/01 - EDA - First Actions/05 - Missing Data - Find, Impute, and Fix.md

 - Easiest: MCAR
 - Hardest: MNAR
 - “This is what a data scientist spends his or her time doing 80% of the time”: MAR

+### Rules of thumb
+1. Drop columns where more than 60% of data is missing
+1. If MCAR, delete the observation (a.k.a. listwise deletion)
+2. Of MAR, ignore or pairwise delete (i.e. find the correlated feature and delete the intersect)
+3. If MNAR, impute

 ## MCAR
 If the reason the data is missing is unrelated to the data and unrelated to how the data was collected, you have an MCAR problem